yumenglu417/yumenglu417.github.io/_pages/about.md

 # 😃 About me
 Hi, I am Yumeng Lu, a final-year undergraduate at [School of Precision Instrument and Optoelectronics Engineering (SPIOE)](https://jyxy.tju.edu.cn/en/), Tianjin University (TJU).
 Meanwhile, I am conducting a dual-degree program with the [College of Intelligence and Computing (CIC)](https://cic.tju.edu.cn/english/home.htm).

-I have some research experiences in optical/photonics/flexible-electronics design, simulation, fabrication, and test, and worked as a research assistant in [TankLab](http://www.tjutanklab.com/) for network deployment.
+I have some research experiences in optics/photonics/flexible-electronics design, simulation, fabrication, and test, and worked as a Research Assistant in [TankLab](http://www.tjutanklab.com/) for network deployment.
 Currently, my research interests lies in silicon photonics and integrated photonics.

+My hobbies lie in different fields, including but not limited to Legos, snowboarding, billiards, Mahjong, swimming, badminton, and E-sports 😄

-If you are interested in my research or have any questions, please feel free to reach me out through [my email](mailto: lym4417@tju.edu.cn).
+If you are interested in my research field, have any questions or if we share similar hobbies, please feel free to reach me out through [my email](mailto: lym4417@tju.edu.cn).
 Also you can connect with me to know more details via [LinkedIn](https://www.linkedin.com/in/yumeng-lu-1286ba348) or WeChat (lym4417).

 # 🔥 News
-- *2025.10*: &nbsp;🎉 Two oral presentations were given by Yumeng in SPIE Photonics Asia 2025, Beijing. 😎
+- *2025.10*: &nbsp;🎉 Two oral presentations were given by Yumeng in SPIE Photonics Asia 2025, Beijing 😎
 - *2025.07*: &nbsp;🎉 Thrilled to announce that I started my internship in Prof. Xue's group at The Chinese University of Hong Kong. 🤓
 - *2025.07*: &nbsp;🎉 First published work!!
 Two conferences were accepted by SPIE Photonics Asia 2025. 🤩